nickjohngray/blockout/README.md

 prepublishOnly will run BEFORE prepare and ONLY on npm publish.
 It will run the test and lint to make sure it  doesn't publish bad code.

+### bump

+npm version patch
+npm run bump, bumps a new version, triggers preversion version postversion in this order ensure git status is clean and the code is commied before running

+### preversion
-### preversion : npm run lint
+npm run lint - preversion

-preversion will run before bumping a new package version.
+runs before bumping a new package version.
 To be 100% sure a new version  with bad code does not get published.

+### version
-### version : npm run format && git add -A src
+npm run format && git add -A src

-Version will run after a new version is bumped.
+Runs after a new version is bumped.

-If your package has a git repository, like in our case, a commit and a new version-tag will be made every time you bump a new version.
+commits  a new version-tag every time a new version is bumped.
 This command will run BEFORE the commit is made.
 A  formatter could be run at this stage so no ugly code will pass into the new version:

+## postversion:

-## postversion: git push && git push --tags
+git push && git push --tags

-Postversion will run after the commit has been made.
+Runs after the commit has been made.
 A perfect place for pushing the commit as well as the tag.

 ### npm version patch
 Bump a new patch version of the package